anuvardhini25/heart-share-impact/README.md

-# ImpactEchoes – Transparent Giving Platform
+# HopeLink – Transparent Giving Platform

 ## 1. Introduction
 ImpactEchoes is a centralized web-based platform developed to enhance transparency, accountability, and efficiency in non-governmental organization (NGO) operations.
 The system integrates donors, volunteers, beneficiaries, and NGO administrators into a unified digital ecosystem, enabling structured coordination and real-time visibility of social impact activities.